Moddable-OpenSource/moddable/documentation/xs/XS in C.md

 <a id="errors"></a>
 ### Errors

 Exceptions may be thrown by C callbacks.
 C callbacks are often provide the interface between scripts and systems.
-Many system calls can fail, and they have a way to return an error to the application which can be propegated as an exception.
+Many system calls can fail, and they have a way to return an error to the application which can be propagated as an exception.

 For specific errors, the XS runtime provides error types and prototypes.